No products in the cart.

 - Large: UK 8–11

-Choosing the right size matters.
-A brace that is too small may dig in and cause sore spots or restrict circulation.
+Choosing the correct size is important.
+A brace that is too small may dig in, cause sore spots, or restrict circulation.
 One that is too large may not control movement properly and could slip.
-If you are between sizes, know that your foot swells a lot, or are unsure, it is worth checking with a doctor, physio or podiatrist who knows your ankle and foot, and thinking about the socks or clothing you plan to wear under the brace.
+If you are between sizes, know that your foot tends to swell, or are unsure, it is worth checking with a doctor, physiotherapist, or podiatrist familiar with your ankle and foot.
+Also consider the socks or clothing you plan to wear under the brace.
 The design is universal, so the same brace can be worn on either the left or right foot as long as the size is correct.

-If you are between sizes, think about how much your foot and ankle tend to swell and whether you plan to wear a thicker sock or compression sock.
-In borderline cases, a slightly larger brace may be more comfortable, provided the straps can still be tightened enough to control movement.
+If you are between sizes, think about how much your foot and ankle usually swell and whether you plan to wear a thicker or compression sock.
+In borderline cases, a slightly larger brace may feel more comfortable, provided the straps can still be tightened enough to control movement.

 Putting the brace on

-To get the most benefit, the brace needs to be positioned correctly before you tighten the straps.
-Your heel should sit right back in the heel section, and your foot should rest flat on the base so the ankle is roughly at a right angle.
+To get the most benefit, position the brace correctly before tightening the straps.
+Your heel should sit right back in the heel section, and your foot should rest flat on the base so the ankle sits roughly at a right angle.

-Straps are usually fastened starting near the ankle joint and then moving up the leg and along the foot.
-Each strap should be firm enough that you feel supported but not so tight that you develop pain, pins and needles, or that your toes change colour.
-The first couple of times you use the brace, it is normal to need a few attempts to find the most comfortable and secure arrangement, especially if your ankle is still swollen.
-Many people find it easier once they have seen it done step by step.
+Fasten the straps starting near the ankle joint, then move up the leg and along the foot.
+Each strap should feel firm enough to give support but not so tight that it causes pain, pins and needles, or changes the colour of your toes.
+The first few times you use the brace, it may take a few attempts to find the most comfortable and secure fit, especially if your ankle is still swollen.
+Many people find it easier once they have seen it fitted step by step.

-The front panel can be gently bent so it follows the front of your shin more closely before you tighten the straps over it.
-It is usually best to wear a thin sock or compression sock under the brace to protect the skin and improve comfort, as long as the brace and footwear still fit without feeling tight.
+The front panel can be gently shaped to follow the front of your shin more closely before tightening the straps over it.
+It is usually best to wear a thin or compression sock under the brace to protect the skin and improve comfort, as long as the brace and footwear still fit without feeling tight.

 How it should feel

-With a good fit, the ankle should feel better held, especially in the directions that used to feel weak or painful.
-You should feel a firm, even squeeze from the brace rather than sharp pressure at one point.
-Your toes and the part of the foot beyond the brace should stay warm, with normal feeling.
+When the brace fits well, your ankle should feel more secure, especially in the directions that previously felt weak or painful.
+You should notice a firm, even hold around the joint rather than sharp pressure in one spot.
+Your toes and the part of your foot beyond the brace should stay warm, with normal sensation.

-You should still be able to move the ankle within the safe range your doctor or therapist has advised for your stage of recovery.
-Early on, the brace may feel a little unfamiliar because it is guiding your movement differently.
-That often settles as you adjust to it.
-If it cuts in, slips, or does not seem to limit the movements you are concerned about, the fit or size may need to be reviewed.
+You should still be able to move your ankle within the safe range your doctor or therapist has advised for your stage of recovery.
+At first, the brace may feel slightly unfamiliar because it guides your movement differently.
+Most people adjust to this quickly.
+If the brace digs in, slips, or fails to limit the movements that cause discomfort or instability, the fit or size may need to be checked.

 Common fitting problems and checks

-If your heel is not fully back in the brace, the ankle will not be held as securely and rubbing is more likely.
-If straps are much tighter in one area than another, pressure points can develop.
-After you have worn the brace for a few minutes of standing or walking, it is sensible to check how it feels and, if needed, make small adjustments.
+If your heel is not fully seated at the back of the brace, the ankle will not be held securely and rubbing is more likely.
+Straps that are much tighter in one area than another can also create pressure points.
+After wearing the brace for a few minutes while standing or walking, check how it feels and make small adjustments if needed.

-If your ankle and foot swell more at certain times, such as later in the day, you may need to loosen or re‑tighten the straps slightly.
-Any redness that does not fade after the brace is removed, blisters, sore areas or new numbness or tingling are signs you should speak to a doctor, physio or podiatrist.
+If your ankle and foot tend to swell at certain times, such as later in the day, you may need to loosen or re‑tighten the straps slightly.
+Persistent redness after removing the brace, blisters, sore spots, or new numbness or tingling are signs to contact a doctor, physiotherapist, or podiatrist for review.

 How and when to use the brace day to day